 Protect personal data by not storing it (masking at storage)

-If your organization captures personal end-user data that is subject to data protection laws and regulations, go to Settings > Preferences > Services and RUM.
+If your organization captures personal end-user data that is subject to data protection laws and regulations, go to Settings > Preferences > Data privacy > General.
 The opened settings page contains several configuration options that allow you to enable proper masking of captured data.

 Mask personal data in URIs

 Dynatrace captures full URIs of requests that are sent from desktop and mobile browsers, as well as URIs of requests that are sent and received within monitored server-side processes.
 URIs may contain personal data, such as a user name, password, or ID.

 When Mask personal data in URIs is turned on, Dynatrace detects personal data—emails, IBANs, payment card numbers, IP addresses, UUIDs, and other IDs—in URIs, query strings, headers, and exception messages and replaces this data with the

 /account/iban('123456678890') changes to